The Department of Veteran Affairs offers financial assistance to war-era veterans and their surviving spouses called Aid and Attendance.

 Veteran’s Aid and Attendance Program is a Federal benefit for wartime Veterans and their spouses.
 Veterans and their spouses may be entitled to receive tax-free financial assistance to help offset the cost of Assisted Living.
 You’ll find more information on the U.S. Department of Veterans Affairs Website.

 Veterans with honorable military service of at-least 90days, with one day during a period of war should apply.
 In addition to meeting service requirements, the Veteran and/or spouse must meet medical and financial criteria.

-The 2016 reimbursement rates for the A&A Pension Program for those within a Nursing Home Facility or Licensed Assisted Living or Memory Care Community can provide up to $1,788 per month to a veteran, $1,380 to a well Veteran with an ill spouse, $1,149 per month to a surviving spouse, $2,120 per month to a Veteran and spouse and $2837 to a couple who are both Veterans.
-In addition to having served for 90 days with one day during active wartime, there are both medical and financial eligibility requirements.
+The 2023 reimbursement rates for the A&A Pension Program for those within an Assisted Living or Specialized Memory Care Community can provide up to $2229 per month to a veteran, $1432 per month to a surviving spouse, $1749 per month to a Well Veteran and Ill Spouse and $2,642 per month to a Veteran and spouse.

 Read More Articles on Veteran Care in New Hampshire and Federal Benefits.

 Discounts for Veteran’s : In addition to the financial assistance from the Department of Veteran Affairs, some Assisted Living and Memory Care Communities may offer discounted rent for Veterans.